 Why would someone have a VoIP phone?

-VoIP is good especially for small businesses because it’s flexible, affordable, and packed with features.
+VoIP is good especially for fast-moving businesses because it’s flexible, affordable, and packed with features.
 VoIP phones let you work from anywhere, connect with customers easily, and manage calls with tools like voicemail-to-email, call routing, and more all from one system.

 Should I answer VoIP calls?